mikelyou/mikelyou.github.io/_posts/2020-01-26-thermodynamics.md

 We only talk about isotropic materials, and not going to talk about anistropic.

 看课件吧

+## 18 Thermodynamics of Interfaces

+**Introduction**

+Until now we have dealt primarily with homogeneous phases or with composite systems consisting of several homogeneous phases, where we have ignored the surfaces of these phases or the interfaces that separate them.
+However, there are many instances where the properties of surfaces cannot be ignored.

+**Outline**

+- Thermodynamics of fluid-fluid interfaces
+  - Planar interfaces in fluids
+  - Curved interfaces in fluids
+  - Interface Junctions and contact angles
+- Thermodynamics of solid-fluid interfaces
+- Remarks about solid-solid interfaces

+### 18.1 Fluid-Fluid Interfaces

+#### 18.1.1 Planar interfaces in fluids

 ## X - Unclassfied Notes from Im's class